My Approach to Learning Design

 Growing learning ecosystems through shared power, co-creation, and intentional relationship.

-This lens looks at how participation is invited, how dialogue is held, and whether people are positioned as contributors rather than recipients.
+It looks at how participation is invited, how dialogue is held, and whether people are positioned as contributors (not just recipients).

 integrated